 Elastic knit uppers are a ubiquitous sight today, but it wasn’t always so.
-Before adidas and Nike made their knit uppers the new industry standard, it was hard to find a running shoe that fit narrow feet.
+Before adidas and Nike turned knit uppers into the new industry standard, it was hard to find a running shoe that fit narrow feet.

 In the old days, footwear choices were mostly binary.
 You either had a snug upper fit or a standard sizing that was too baggy for narrow feet.
-Sometimes you found a running shoe that hit your sweet spot of upper fit, but that was only if you struck gold after several days of search.
+Sometimes you found a running shoe that hit the sweet spot of upper fit, but that was only after you struck gold after several days of search.

 Those days are far gone.
 Today, you can enter any running shoe store and walk out with a pair that fits narrow feet.